 Gibbs: The fabric store was up and running until a year and a-half ago when my grandfather and my uncle passed in their 90s.
 Through their late-80s, they were in the store every day.

 Feldman: How did your brothers and cousin get involved?

 Gibbs: I had the store in Port Chester, then one of my brothers opened a store in Soho, and those stores were working really well.
 Then we got the idea for the Shade Store and taking it national.
 That’s when the other brother and cousin joined.
+The idea was to completely upend an industry that was exclusionary, expensive and time-consuming.
 We were like, What if we simplify this?
+Read more